 - 1. Identification of the project

 - 2. Institutions involved

 - 3. Scientific component

 - 4. Research team

 - 5. Funded projects

 - 6. Outcome indicators

 - 7. Budget

 - 8. Justification of the budget

 - 9. Appendices

+- 10. Conflicts of Interest

 All fields must be filled out in English, except where indicated otherwise.